 Option Description Use DHCP to automatically assign IP address If this option is turned on, the component uses DHCP to acquire an IP address.
 If this option is turned off, you must assign a static IP address.
-Enable statistics If this option is turned on, the stack keeps counters of packets received, errors, etc. The counters are defined in mib structures defined in various header files in directory < iniche path /31src/h For details about mib structures, refer to the NicheStack documentation.
-MAC interface If the IP stack has more than one network interface, this parameter indicates which interface to use.
+Enable statistics If this option is turned on, the stack keeps counters of packets received, errors, etc. The counters are defined in mib structures defined in various header files in directory <iniche 31src="" about="" details="" documentation.<="" for="" h="" mib="" nichestack="" path="" refer="" structures,="" td="" the="" to=""></iniche> MAC interface If the IP stack has more than one network interface, this parameter indicates which interface to use.